- Pertussis is a highly contagious respiratory infection characterized by a "whooping cough.”

 - Infection can occur throughout the year, but in North America, its activity peaks in summer and fall.

-- Pertussis vaccines are recommended for all ages, and are proven to be the most effective prevention tool.
+- Pertussis vaccination is recommended for all ages, and are proven to be the most effective prevention tool.
 Immunity from vaccination decreases with age so “booster” shots are recommended for teens and adults.

 How It Affects Your Body